lukekarrys/ampersand-main-view/README.md

 ### View Methods

 The main idea behind `ampersand-main-view` is to have some sane defaults for the main view of your app.
-All the methods below can be overwritten with `extend` should you need more flexibility.
+All the methods below can be overridden with `extend` should you need more flexibility.

 #### Initialization Methods